apache/jena-site/source/documentation/query/parameterized-sparql-strings.md

     pss.append("ORDER BY ?s");

-Be aware that the basic `append()` methods append the given value as-is without any special formatting applied, if you wanted to use the value being appended as a constant in the SPARQL query the you should use the appropriate `appendLiteral()`, `appendIri()` or `appendNode()` method e.g.
+Be aware that the basic `append()` methods append the given value as-is without any special formatting applied, if you wanted to use the value being appended as a constant in the SPARQL query then you should use the appropriate `appendLiteral()`, `appendIri()` or `appendNode()` method e.g.

     // Add a LIMIT clause